 Volkswagen Group has ordered hundreds of robots from Japanese robotics company FANUC for its Chattanooga manufacturing facility.
 The company plans to use these robots mainly for producing the body and assembling the battery of the ID. models.

 And though Tesla has a head-start on production, VW will be making the ID.4 at three locations and five factories – two in Europe (Zwickau & Emden), two in China (Anting and Foshan), and one in the USA (Chattanooga) – chasing world domination.

-Production capacity at Tesla’s Shanghai plant currently has a capacity of 200,000 EVs/annum (as of last quarter), though eventually, this plant could make as many as 1 million Tesla cars per year (which will include future Tesla models, and also account for export volume).
+Production capacity at Tesla’s Shanghai plant has already hit 250,000 EVs/annum.
+Eventually, this plant could make as many as 1 million Tesla cars per year (which will include future Tesla models and export volume).
 The upcoming Tesla Gigafactory Berlin aims to add a further half million units.
-Then there is the Gigafactory Texas that would produce the Model Y for the Eastern United States.
+Then, the Gigafactory Texas would produce the Model Y for the Eastern United States.